tarani-v/tarani-v/README.md

 ### 👩‍💻 About Me

-[cite_start]I am a passionate and driven Electronics and Communication Engineering student at KL University with a deep interest in the intersection of hardware and software. [cite: 9] [cite_start]I love building practical solutions and am currently exploring the worlds of **Front-end Web Development**, **Generative AI**, and **Cloud Technologies**. [cite: 43] My goal is to leverage technology to create efficient and impactful applications.
+I am a passionate and driven Electronics and Communication Engineering student at KL University with a deep interest in the intersection of hardware and software.
+I love building practical solutions and am currently exploring the worlds of **Front-end Web Development**, **Generative AI**, and **Cloud Technologies**.
+My goal is to leverage technology to create efficient and impactful applications.

-* [cite_start]🌱 I’m currently learning more about **Large Language Models** and advanced **Cloud Fundamentals**. [cite: 43]
+* 🌱 I’m currently learning more about **Large Language Models** and advanced **Cloud Fundamentals**.
-* [cite_start]🚀 I love contributing to Open Source and have experience with community-driven development. [cite: 18]
+* 🚀 I love contributing to Open Source and have experience with community-driven development.
-* [cite_start]💡 I regularly practice competitive programming, having solved over 100 problems on platforms like Leetcode and CodeChef. [cite: 52]
+* 💡 I regularly practice competitive programming, having solved over 100 problems on platforms like Leetcode and CodeChef.
-* [cite_start]💬 Feel free to ask me about Web Development, AI/ML concepts, or my experience in coordinating tech events! [cite: 23, 43]
+* 💬 Feel free to ask me about Web Development, AI/ML concepts, or my experience in coordinating tech events!

 ---

 ### 🛠️ My Tech Stack & Skills

-[cite_start]This is the technology I've been working with, based on my ECE curriculum and personal projects. [cite: 9]
+This is the technology I've been working with, based on my ECE curriculum and personal projects.

 **💻 Programming & CS Fundamentals**
 <p>